-■NOTE: Arctic Cat recommends the use of new gaskets, lock nuts, and seals and lubricating all internal components when servicing the engine.
+■NOTE: Use new gaskets, lock nuts, and seals, and lubricate all internal components when servicing the engine.

 ■NOTE: A new ROV and an overhauled ROV engine require a "break-in" period.
 The first 10 hours (or 200 miles) are most critical to the life of this ROV.
 Proper operation during this break-in period will help assure maximum life and performance from the ROV.
 Instruct the customer to follow the proper break-in procedure as described in the Operators Manual.